ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 PyTorch is a Python based scientific computing package targeted at two sets of audiences:

 - A replacement for NumPy to harness GPU compute capability.
-- A Deep Learning research platform that provides maximum flexibility and speed.
+- A Deep Learning research platform that provides maximum flexibility and speed through Dynamic Compute graphs & Imperative Programming control flow.

-*This introduction assume that you have a basic familiarity of NumPy, if it's not the case follow this [QuickStarter](https://cs231n.github.io/python-numpy-tutorial/#numpy) by Justin Johnson to get you up to speed.*
+*This introduction assume that you have a basic familiarity with NumPy, if it's not the case follow this [QuickStarter](https://cs231n.github.io/python-numpy-tutorial/#numpy) by Justin Johnson and you're good to go.*

 Here's a list of modules we need in order to run this tutorial: